lamalab-org/MatText/docs/representations.md

 [`translate_structure`](api.md#mattext.representations.transformations.TransformationCallback.translate_structure) randomly translates the atoms in a structure.

+???+ tip

- >This transformation supports additional keyword arguments for fine-tuning the translation.
+    This transformation supports additional keyword arguments for fine-tuning the translation.

 MatText leverages methods from pymatgen and support all the keyword arguments in `Structure.translate_sites` method.